secretnodes/secretnodes.org/docs/tutorials/prep-sn-vultr.md

 # Part 6 - Deploy Secret Node

-> Note: Stop here If you're wanting to participate in the testnet launched 12/23/2019 and proceed from this point to [this guide](https://github.com/enigmampc/discovery-testnet/blob/master/SETUP.md) on that guide you can skip the "install SGX" part of the instructions.
-Note: Without testENG you will NOT be able to register or spin up a node, you will only be able to launch the node runner CLI.
+> Note: Stop here If you're wanting to launch the CLI from the testnet launched 12/23/2019 then proceed from this point to [this guide](https://github.com/enigmampc/discovery-testnet/blob/master/SETUP.md) on that guide you can skip the "install SGX" part of the instructions.
+Without testENG you will NOT be able to register or spin up a node, you will only be able to launch the node runner CLI.
 TestENG will be distributed at a future time and this guide and notice will be updated at a future date.

 Continuing will not launch the testnet.